godsdammit/Auto-Design-Whitepaper/README.md

 ## Abstract

-This is a working prototype of a whitepaper on the development of a application that incorporates profesional desingers 3d models into a geolated property registration system.
+This is a working prototype of a whitepaper on the development of an application that incorporates professional designer's 3d models into a geolocated property registration system.

 ## Contents